numansenlik/Graduation-Project-Code16/README.md

 ## Project Overview

-This project is the culmination of the Code16 Frontend Bootcamp and serves as a graduation project to successfully complete the bootcamp.
-The development of this project was carried out in collaboration with the Bursa Metropolitan Municipality as part of an event, with design work conducted in cooperation with a professional designer.
+This project is a graduation project developed within the scope of the Code16 Frontend Bootcamp, created to successfully complete the bootcamp.
+The project was developed in collaboration with Bursa Metropolitan Municipality and Kodluyoruz as part of an event.

 ## Project Description